About

 function that can be mapped to any LLM function calling format.

-The functions can be called either on the server side (by using a controllers) or on the client side (by using an RPC modules that call the functions over HTTP), including capability to use remote APIs with OpenAPI mixins.
+The functions can be called either on the server side (using controllers) or on the client side (using RPC modules that call functions over HTTP), including the capability to use remote APIs with OpenAPI mixins.

 import { createLLMTools } from 'vovk';